Katie-sec/HomeLabJournal/README.md

 ## Purpose
-This repo is intended to document my personal IT and cybersecurity home lab experiments.
+This repository is intended to document my personal IT and cybersecurity home lab experiments.
 It helps me track learning, troubleshoot issues, and reflect on lessons learned.

 ---